Landing page with styled-components and react-bootstrap

 }`

-has to represent the component.
-It could be a html element
+NOTE: The code inside styled has to represent the component.
+It could be a html element or a react component.

 - Replace

-for the newly created componentStyledRow
+Rowfor the newly created componentStyledRow:

 export class LandingPage extends React.Component{